vitejs/vite/docs/guide/why.md

 Ensuring optimal output and behavioral consistency between the dev server and the production build isn't easy.
 This is why Vite ships with a pre-configured [build command](./build) that bakes in many [performance optimizations](./features#build-optimizations) out of the box.

-### Why Not Bundle with esbuild?
+## Why Not Bundle with esbuild?

 While `esbuild` is blazing fast and is already a very capable bundler for libraries, some of the important features needed for bundling _applications_ are still work in progress - in particular code-splitting and CSS handling.
-For the time being, Rollup is more mature and flexible for application bundling.
+For the time being, Rollup is more mature and flexible in these regards.
 That said, we won't rule out the possibility of using `esbuild` for production build when it stabilizes these features in the future.

-## Browser Support

-- Vite requires [native ESM dynamic import support](https://caniuse.com/es6-module-dynamic-import) during development.

-- The production build assumes a baseline support for [native ESM via script tags](https://caniuse.com/es6-module).
-Vite does **not** perform any compatibility transpilation by default.
-Legacy browsers can be supported via the official [@vitejs/plugin-legacy](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) - see the [Building for Production](./build) section for more details.

 ## How is Vite Different from X?